 Imagine yourself in the late 1800's.
-Newtonian physics reigned (along with Queen Victoria) and was yet to face the challenges of quantum physics.
+Newtonian physics reigned (along with Queen Victoria) and had yet to face the challenges of quantum physics.
 God was still the master clock maker and this was one of the golden ages of Astronomy.
 The US Naval Observatory was established in 1844; the Greenwich Observatory completed its new 28" refractor in 1893.
 Using new knowledge from physics and chemistry, people sought to understand the rules and ordering of the universe.

 At the same time terrestrial technology was expanding rapidly.
 Edison was busy inventing the Phonograph and the Light Bulb (1877-79).
 Cast and wrought iron emerge as major structural materials (the Crystal Palace in England was built in 1851, and cast iron facade buildings abound in NY City in the 1870's and 80's).